Purpose of this Privacy Notice

-Generally we do not rely on consent as a legal basis for processing your personal data but where we do (as in the case of the sensitive personal data of members), you have the right to withdraw consent at any time by contacting us.
+Generally, we do not rely on consent as a legal basis for processing your personal data, but where we do, you have the right to withdraw consent at any time by contacting us.

 We may also use your personal information in the following situations, which are likely to be rare:

 - Where we need to protect your interests (or someone else’s interests).

 - Where it is needed in the public interest or for official purposes.

 Purposes for which we use your personal data

 We need all the categories of information in the list above primarily to allow us to perform our contract with you and to enable us to comply with legal obligations.
 In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.